 The hCG, Qualitative, Urine test contains 1 test with 1 biomarker.

-Description: The hCG test is a urine test that measures the amount of hCG in the urine.
-It is used to confirm pregnancy or to help identify an ectopic pregnancy.
+Brief Description: The Human chorionic gonadotrophin (hCG) qualitative urine test is a urine test that detects hCG in urine.
+It is used to confirm pregnancy.
 It can also be used to confirm that there is not a pregnancy before a medical treatment.

 Also Known As: Beta hCG Test, Chorionic Gonadotropin Test, hCG Total Qualitative Test, Human Chorionic Gonadotropin (Hcg), Qualitative Human Chorionic Gonadotropin Total, Qualitative, Pregnancy Test, Urine Pregnancy Test